 Professor and Chair

 Department of Laboratory Medicine and Pathology

-Fergus J. Couch is Professor and Chair of the Division of Experimental Pathology in the Department of Laboratory Medicine and Pathology.
-He obtained his undergraduate and doctoral degrees from University College Cork, Ireland and received postdoctoral training under the mentorship of Francis S. Collins at the University of Michigan and Barbara L. Weber at the University of Pennsylvania.
-He is the vice-chair of the Division of Experimental Pathology and the deputy director of the breast cancer research program at the Mayo Clinic.
+Dr. Fergus J. Couch is Professor and Chair of the Division of Experimental Pathology in the Department of Laboratory Medicine and Pathology at the Mayo Clinic.
+He obtained his undergraduate and doctoral degrees from University College Cork, Ireland and received post-doctoral training at the University of Michigan under the mentorship of Dr. Francis S. Collins, the current director of the National Institutes of Health, and Dr. Barbara L. Weber at the University of Pennsylvania.